violaaliwarga/Bike-Share-Analysis/README.md

 4. A summary of the analysis,
 5. Supporting visualizations and key findings,
 6. Top three recommendations based on the analysis.

+## 2. Prepare

+### 2.1.
+Business Tasks

+Analyze how casual riders and annual members use Cyclistic bikes differently and use this data to recommend a strategy for converting casual riders into annual members.

+### 2.2.
+Data Source

+For this analysis, I used historical trip data covering January 2020 to June 2024.
+The dataset includes:
+* File Details: 52 .csv files
+* Contents: Trip start and end times, start and end stations, and rider type (Member, Single Ride, Day Pass)
+* Data Size: 22,929,303 rows and 13 columns (9 text, 4 float64)

+### 2.3.
+ROCCC

+The dataset is reliable, original, comprehensive, current, and properly cited.
+It is released under a public license that permits analysis while protecting personally identifiable information (e.g., credit card details, addresses).
+The data is updated monthly.
+To ensure quality, trips taken by staff and those shorter than 60 seconds have been excluded by the source.

+## 3. Process

+### 3.1.
+Tools

+This analysis utilizes Python for data processing, specifically to combine the 52 .csv files into a single .csv file.
+Python is also employed for data cleaning and manipulation to ensure the dataset is prepared and ready for analysis.

+### 3.2.
+Combining Multiple .csv Files

+To consolidate the 52 .csv files into a single dataset, Python's pandas library is used.
+This process involves:
+* **Listing the Files**: Identifying all .csv files in the dataset folder.
+* **Loading the Files**: Reading each .csv file into separate DataFrames.
+* **Merging Data**: Combining these DataFrames into one comprehensive DataFrame.
+* **Checking Metadata**: Verifying column names, data types, and consistency across the DataFrames.
+* **Saving the Consolidated Data**: Exporting the combined DataFrame into a single .csv file for further analysis.
+This method ensures that all data is unified and readily accessible for subsequent cleaning and analysis.

+### 3.2.1.
+Listing the Files

+`import os

+# list out all files in the DataSet folder.
+data_files = os.listdir('/Users/violacitra/Data Analysis/Cyclistic Trip Data Set 2020 - 2024/DataSet')
+data_files`